-Chronology of the Portuguese Discoveries
+Chronology of Portuguese discoveries and maritime expansion

 Throughout the 15th century, the Portuguese transformed and perfected all known shipbuilding and navigation techniques.

-The Portuguese maritime expansion was an unprecedented development.
+Portuguese maritime expansion was an unprecedented development.

-CRONOLOGY OF THE PORTUGUESE DISCOVERIES
+CHRONOLOGY OF PORTUGUESE DISCOVERIES

 1. AUGUST 1415 – CONQUEST OF CEUTA